jarreed0/ArchGE/README.md

 ## Docs! ##
 Along with the tutorials we have tons of docs generated with doxygen from the incode-comments.

-It is limited now but you can check it out in the docs refman PDF and even in the HTML code.
+Check out the [PDF](http://jar.ylimaf.com/archge/docs/latex/refman.pdf) or the [website](http://jar.ylimaf.com/archge/docs/html/annotated.html)

 ## Problems ##
 Currently **ArchGE 0.2** has a few minor bugs.

 The known bugs include the following:

-*The splashscreen no longer works.
+-The splashscreen no longer works.
- *We are currently working on this right now!
+ -We are currently working on this right now!
- *Bypass it with the debug() feature: `engine.debug()` after initialization.
+ -Bypass it with the debug() feature: `engine.debug()` after initialization.
-*Input!
+-Input!
 Input!
 Input!
- *The input class, sadly didn't have any sort of overhaul in the latest update.
+ -The input class, sadly didn't have any sort of overhaul in the latest update.
- *Because of this there is a few bugs from the previous ArchGE version.
+ -Because of this there is a few bugs from the previous ArchGE version.
- *Update on the way!
+ -Update on the way!

 Know of any other bugs?
 Let us know!